Please see Information Circular 75 for details of changes to stamp duty announced in the State Budget 2015-16

 You can refer to the Stamp Duty Document Guide for more detailed notes on these document types.

 All other share transfers are required to be presented to RevenueSA to have the appropriate stamp duty determined.
-The share transfer document must be submitted with a completed Opinion form, which can be obtained from RevenueSA, together with:
+The share transfer document must be submitted with a completed Application for Stamp Duty Assessment, which can be obtained from RevenueSA, together with:

 Stamp duty on the transfer, either by way of sale or gift, of shares not quoted on a recognised Stock Exchange is charged at the rate of 60 cents per $100 or part of $100.